 - Early Childhood Content Area Test (test #107) – assesses knowledge of language and literacy development, learning across the curriculum, diversity, collaboration, and professionalism in the early childhood program.
 Test is required before Student Teaching (deadlines apply).

 Each student seeking licensure from the College of Education must complete supervised Internships in appropriate settings in conjunction with education courses.
 In addition, there are some courses, which might require certain hours of field experience to be completed, and /or have field assignments, which students are required to complete.
 Two internship-type field-based courses (T&L 481, T&L 482) are aligned with curriculum and instruction theory courses across the program.
+Each internship course requires completing 75 hours of field experience in its relevant grade level classroom.
 T&L 481 is taken after successful completion of T&L 432.
 T&L 482 is taken concurrently with T&L 432.
 Since these internship courses are scheduled only once per academic year, be sure to work with your advisor in carefully mapping out when you will take them.
 For details on requirements, expectations, documentation, & courses in your program that require fieldwork hours, visit the College of Education website.

 Individuals that do not desire a license or are not eligible for a license can seek to earn the degree without meeting licensure requirements.
 In seeking this option, individuals understand that the following stipulations apply: